Cleaning your aquarium and maintaining it in good shape is essential for its long-term success.

 Ammonia and Nitrite poisoning harm the gills of fish, which leads to respiratory stress.

-This may be the reason you’re seeing your fish dying and gasping at the top or the bottom of the tank, right after a water change.
+This may be the reason you’re seeing your fish dying and gasping at the top or the bottom of your new tank, right after a water change.

 To avoid wiping out the biofilter in the tank or poisoning your fish with chlorinated water, dechlorinate the new water before putting it in the tank.